 In our lineage, ancestral species settled on an internal spine with a head at one end that could be pushed and pulled in the direction of intent.
 A primal mechanism facilitating these movements is the articulation between the first Cervical Vertebrae(Atlas) and the base of the Skull(Occiput).
-This articulation enables the Head to angle up/down relative to the line of the Spine.
+This articulation enables the head to angle up/down relative to the line of the spine.
 In our species, even though we have verticalized our spine, this articulation still facilitates us in moving our head in a “yes” nodding movement.
-The side to side movement as seen in reptilian vertebrates is achieved by bending the neck, which for us is the motion of touching the ear to the shoulder.
-The left/right movement which for us is nodding in the “No” pattern is facilitated by Cervical Vertebrae C1 and C2 (Atlas/Axis) and is discussed in this post:
+The side to side movement, as seen in reptilian vertebrates, is achieved by bending the neck, which for us is the motion of touching the ear to the shoulder.
+The left/right movement, which for us, is nodding in the “No” pattern and facilitated by Cervical Vertebrae C1 and C2 (Atlas/Axis).
+Further discussion of this specific structural/functional dynamic:

 ATLAS/AXIS AND HEARING/VESTIBULAR

-This post is a discussion of the mechanical attributes of the Atlas/Occiput articulation and its relation to a specific function of our Cranial System – supporting the eyes.
-For a more general perspective of how this function relates to the holistic animal, it is recommended to also read the material in the post on Light Sensing, where there is a discussion on the association between the function of the Occiput/Atlas articulation and vision; visual sensory processing; and our species dimensional evolution:
+Discussed in this paper are the mechanical attributes of the Atlas/Occiput/Sphenoid articulation that relate to a specific function of our Cranial System – supporting the eyes.
+For a more general perspective of how this function relates to the holistic animal, it is recommended to also read the material in the post on Light Sensing.
+Here there is a discussion on the association between the function of the Atlas/Occiput/Sphenoid articulations and vision; visual sensory processing; and our species dimensional evolution:

-The material presented in this post is written specifically for Manual Therapists who may wish to enhance their understanding of Occiput/Atlas function with the perspective of the models presented on this website.
+This material is written with Manual Therapists in mind, who may wish to embellish their model of Occiput/Atlas/Axis function with the perspectives presented on this website.
 It is this writer’s experience that understanding the functional role of the cranial structure discussed here immensely enhanced his ability to facilitate change in this cranial system, which he regularly finds restricted in some manner in his client cohort.
 A link to therapeutic resources related to this subject here: